 Art 281 - Sculpture I: The Language of Structure and Scale

 Full course for one semester.
 This introductory course introduces the structural principles and communicative possibilities of materials and their formal three-dimensional relationships.
 Development of the student’s ability to apply formal visual principles such as scale, weight, and mass is emphasized.
 Each project addresses one of the three scales of sculpture: the architectural, into which the body fits; the human, to which the body relates; and the intimate, which relates to the hand or head.
 We will study the fundamentals of wood fabrication including joinery and lamination, plaster molding, and metal fabrication.
 Throughout the course slide lectures and readings on the work of artists and architects will demonstrate how they have addressed these problems in the past.
 Prerequisite: Art 161 and sophomore standing.
 Studio.

-Art 282 - Sculpture II: From the Figure to the Machine—The Expanded Field
+Art 282 - Sculpture II: The Expanded Field

 Full course for one semester.
 A studio sculpture course exploring the mechanical form and functions of the body, the transformation of materials, architectural form and landscape.
 Until the twentieth century representation of the human form was central to sculpture.
 In modern and contemporary art, the scale of sculpture is directly related to the human form and phenomenological experience.
 This course will parallel the history of sculpture as a temporal and spatially dynamic form.
 Readings and discussions on figurative sculpture, fashion, performance art, the “ready-made,” contemporary architecture, and landscape sculpture will be covered.
 Technically we will focus on metal fabrication, welding, sewing, and large-scale outdoor construction.
 Prerequisite: Art 161 or 281 or consent of the instructor.
 Studio.